 Port of Melbourne has ongoing dredging obligations to ensure the safe passage of ships visiting the port.

-As Melbourne's population is growing larger, vessels are visiting Melbourne to supply everyday household goods to Victorian families.
+As Melbourne’s population is growing larger, wider and longer vessels are visiting Melbourne to supply everyday household goods to Victorian families.

 We need to ensure that these ships can safely berth at the Port of Melbourne.